dokterbob/django-docdata/README.rst

 Coverage
 --------
-Only offline tests are currently being run with Travis.
-To run the online tests as well, Docdata credentials need to be configured in `test_project/test_project/test_secrets.py`.
+Only offline tests are currently being run with Travis, hence the actual coverage should be much higher.
+To run the online tests as well, Docdata credentials need to be configured in ``test_project/test_project/test_secrets.py``.

 Pull requests for properly mocked online interactions based on the examples in Docdata's implementation manual are greatly appreciated.